greenelab/deep-review/sections/04_study.md

 ### Structure determination and cryo-electron microscopy

-Recent advances in cryo-electron microscopy (cryo-EM) have allowed the structural characterization of proteins and macromolecular complexes at near atomic resolution [@doi:10.1016/j.cell.2015.03.049].
+Complementing computational prediction approaches, cryo-electron microscopy (cryo-EM) allows near-atomic resolution determination of protein models by comparing individual electron microscope images [@doi:10.1016/j.cell.2015.03.049].
 Complexes intractable to study by established approaches like X-ray crystallography and nuclear magnetic resonance (NMR) spectroscopy have been solved using this method [@doi:10.1038/nature12822].
 Structures are determined in cryo-EM through comparisons of hundreds of individual images